-When the Olson family went to Paris this Summer, Kidcreate Studio founder, Lara Olson was excited and a little nervous about keeping her two kids entertained and engaged during their trip.
+When the Olson family went to Paris this past Summer, Kidcreate Studio founder, Lara Olson was excited and a little nervous about keeping her two kids entertained and engaged during their trip.
 Was the trip a success?
 Yes!
 Read on for travel tips and museum recommendations for a fabulous family art adventure in Paris.

 Paris with Two Teenagers!?!

 Let me begin by setting the stage for you.
 My teenage, sports obsessed son had zero interest in going to France.
 After all, there are no NHL hockey teams there!
 For my daughter, it was a different story.
 She was excited to see Paris.
 The fashion, the people, the Eiffel Tower, she couldn’t wait to see it (and tell her friends about it!).
 She was especially looking forward to photographing the sites we visited.
 My husband, thankfully, was excited for the trip and up for anything!

 Yes, it was a painfully long flight over that great big, huge ocean.
 But, the minute we stepped out of the airport our art adventure began!
 In Paris, everywhere you look there is art!
 It’s not just in the architecture and museums, but in the streets, in shop windows, and even on the people!

 The biggest challenge for our family was finding activities that everyone was excited about (and deciding where to eat, but that’s a subject for another day!).